Sibuan Island

 Pulau Sibuan of Semporna

-Sibuan Island (Local Name: Pulau Sibuan) is also known as Battleship Island (??? in Chinese) because of its long and narrow shape.
-Its “bow” is the long strip of white sandy beach pointing to the north, and the dense trees behind looks like the bridge of a ship.
-Covering an area of approximately 15.13 hectares (0.15 square Kilometre), Sibuan is a sand cays island built entirely from the eroded remains of coral reef.
+Sibuan Island (Local Name: Pulau Sibuan) is also known as Battleship Island because of its long and narrow shape.
+Its “bow” is the long strip of white sandy beach pointing to the north, and the dense trees behind look like the bridge of a ship.
+Covering an area of approximately 15.13 hectares (0.15 square Kilometre), Sibuan is a sand cay island built entirely from the eroded remains of a coral reef.

 Crystal clear water of Sibuan